nbhat1998/PintOS/doc/vm.md

 ### DATA STRUCTURES

 > A1: (2 marks)
-> Copy here the declaration of each new or changed 'struct' or
-> 'struct' member, global or static variable, 'typedef', or
-> enumeration that relates to your supplemental page table and
+> Copy here the declaration of each new or changed `struct` or `struct` member, global or static variable, `typedef`, or enumeration that relates to your supplemental page table and frame table.
-> frame table.
 Identify the purpose of each in roughly 25 words.

 ```
 <<<<<< frame.h >>>>>>